vcarteroffice/data_ai_fall_2025/module_7/README.md

 # Module 7: Choose Your Adventure

-This week is "Choose Your Adventure" week where you go deeper on a topic of your choice - this could be Excel or Google Sheets, SQL, BI tooling (see the PowerBI file in this folder), Data Visualization, or even trying your hand at Python or R if you are interested!
+This week is "Choose Your Adventure" week where you go deeper on a topic of your choice - this could be:

+* Excel or Google Sheets
+* SQL
+* BI tooling (see the PowerBI file in this folder - PC is required)
+* Data Storytelling
+* AI Tooling - build a data visualization using lovable.dev, bolt.new, claude.ai etc
+* or even trying your hand at Python or R if you are interested!

 Using our class format  - find a series of video lessons and watch and complete them.
 Then choose a data set and analyze it in your preferred tool, leveraging the video lesson you watched to complete the assignment.

 Goal = Spend 10 hours on the topic of your choice.

 # Video Lessons: